Tajik Cuisine – Traditional Food of Tajikistan

 Tajik eating culture

 Tajikistan has its characteristic dishes that anyone has to try when visiting.
 The cuisine has a lot in common with the neighbouring countries in Central Asia.
 The food in Tajik restaurants is very affordable for western standards with main dishes going for a few dollars.
-The Tajik typically eat their food from a large communal plate called tabak (табак).
-Below are some of the most common dishes that can be found in almost any road side restaurant or canteen-like establishment (столовая) throughout Tajikistan.
+Below are some of the most common dishes that can be found in restaurants and canteen-like establishments (столовая) throughout Tajikistan.

 Plov (палов)